Atlas-Night-Out/Xdrip-AndroidAps-Nightscout-readthetips/docs/Nightscout/Fly_io-setup.md

 #### d.
 (Reminder)Tap on Base URL.
 Enter the following. https://API-Secret@hostname/api/v1/  <br>

 That’s it.
 Your xDrip readings should now upload to your Nightscout web site.<br>
-If you do not see levels after 5 mins, triple check the way you have added your Base URL correctly, it is very case sensitive!with no spaces<br>
+If you do not see levels after 5 mins, triple check the way you have added your Base URL correctly, it is very case sensitive!
+With no spaces<br>

 ### 7. **Set up xDrip uploader to go to your AndroidAPS** <br>
 #### Basic settings for Most CGM
-This is the same has above except your Url will be your web address for Fly_io Host address, not like xdrip's where it has Both Secret and Fly_io host on one line with the added api/v1 at the end of it<br>
+This is the same has above except your URL will be your web address for Fly_io Host address, not like xdrip's where it has Both Secret and Fly_io host on one line with the added api/v1 at the end of it<br>
-On AASP it is done seperatly, you add your Nightscout Web URL and then add your Secret in NS API secret below.There is no api/v1 in it<br>
+On AASP it is done separately, you add your Nightscout Web URL and then add your Secret in NS API secret below.
+There is no api/v1 in it<br>
 <center><img width="350" height="Auto" border="0" align="center"  src="../../img/Nightscout/Fly_io/AAPS_Base URL.jpg" title="AAPS Base"/></a></center><br>

 #### a.
-Set your Nightscout URL e.g. https://yoursitesname.fly.dev/<br>
+Set your Nightscout URL e.g.,  https://yoursitesname.fly.dev/<br>

 #### b.
 You will also need to Disable <span style="background-color: #FFFF00">**Upload treatments**</span> and <span style="background-color: #FFFF00">**Back-fill data**</span> from xDrip+, or else treatments can be doubled in AAPS leading to false COB and IOB.<br>